 In a 2017 article on the impact of climate change on his state, Bullock said, “To not acknowledge or deal with our changing climate in a responsible way is shortsighted and dangerous,” adding, “there’s no way you’re going to flip a switch tomorrow, or [in] five years, and all of a sudden quit using coal or other fossil fuels for energy production.
 There’s no way you’re going to be able to do that in 15 or 20 years.”

 On July 1, Bullock announced he was signing an executive order to create a council that will study how and when Montana can feasibly reach net zero greenhouse gas emissions.
 It also sets an interim goal of reaching carbon neutrality in the electricity sector by 2035.
 In his announcement, Bullock said in Montana,

 “climate change is already impacting our way of life and our economy….
 Our impacts are among the most pronounced in the entire country.
 Already temperatures have risen 3 degrees in Montana since 1950 on average, about twice the amount of the nation as a whole.
 We’ve also been experiencing transitions in our economy and our energy sector that are happening within our state’s borders, around the nation and indeed around the world….
 Our state, and indeed our entire nation, needs Montana-focused solutions now more than ever.”

 Mayor Pete Buttigieg

-- When a student at Northeastern asked him on April 3 why he supported the Green New Deal, arguing that it would ban cows, destroy and rebuild all buildings, and cost $93 trillion dollars, Buttigieg replied:“This is important, just because of some of the literature that came out around the Green New Deal.
-Just for the record, I don’t believe in abolishing cows.
-The Green New Deal is a few pages of a framework.
-It’s not a fully designed plan.”
-He continued:
+On April 3, when a student at Northeastern asked him on why he supported the Green New Deal, erroneously claiming that it would ban cows, destroy and rebuild all buildings, and cost $93 trillion dollars, Buttigieg replied,

 Sec.
 Julian Castro